wahyuwiyoko/blog/content/linux/enable-touchpad-tap-to-click.md

 draft: false
 ---

+## X11

-Let's start with `xinput` command to know which device on our system.
+On X11, we use `xinput` command to know which device on our system.

-Here's the example output:
+Here is the example output:

 ```bash {hl_Lines="5"}
 $ xinput